ReddyLab/CRADLE/README.md

 * Optional Arguments
   -  -mi <br />
      The minimum number of fragments.
-Positions that have less fragments than this value are filtered out. default=10
+Positions that have less fragments than this value are filtered out. default=the number of samples
   -  -o <br/>
      Output directory.
 All corrected bigwig files will be stored here.
 If the directory doesn't exist, cradle will make the directory. default=CRADLE_correctionResult.
   -  -p <br/>
      The number of cpus. default=(available cpus)/2
   -  -bl <br/>
      Text file that shows regions you want to filter out.
 Each line in the text file should have chromosome, start site, and end site that are tab-spaced. ex) chr1\t1\t100
+  -  -norm <br/>
+     Whether normalization is needed for input bigwig files.
+Choose either 'True' or 'False'. default=True
+  -  -generateNormBW <br />
+     If you want to generate normalized observed bigwig files, type 'True' (only works when '-norm True').
+If you don't want, type 'False'. default=False

 ### 3) callPeak
 This command calls activated and repressed peaks with using corrected bigwig files as input.